tuket/web_hugo/content/posts/2022-08-05-explosion-decals.md

 ![1.gif](/img/explosion_decals/1.gif)

-But we actually don't need to draw the whole sphere; only the intersection of the sphere with floor and other object static objets in the scene.
+But we actually don't need to draw the whole sphere; only the intersection of the sphere with the floor and other object static objects in the scene.

 ![2.gif](/img/explosion_decals/2.gif)